Treatments for this pest are included in these services:

 - Keep outdoor lights switched off when not in use.

-Stink Bug Control Solutions from PURCOR in WA, OR, and ID
+Stink Bug Control Solutions from PURCOR

 It stinks to have nuisance insects in your home.
 Luckily, qualified pest control experts can help identify stink bugs along with a comprehensive plan to keep them from returning.
-PURCOR proudly provides stink bug control in communities throughout the Northwest so you can get back to leading a pest-free life.
+PURCOR proudly provides stink bug control in communities throughout the United States so you can get back to leading a pest-free life.
 Contact us for an insect control quote and services today!